elastic/elasticsearch-net/new_docs/contents/nest/writing-queries.markdown

         && q.Range(r=>r.OnField(p=>p.Loc).From(userInput.Loc))
     )

-If any of the queries would result in an empty query they won't be sent to elasticsearch.
+If any of the queries would result in an empty query they won't be sent to Elasticsearch.

 So if all the terms are null (or empty string) on `userInput` except `userInput.Loc` it wouldn't even wrap the range query in a boolean query but just issue a plain range query.

-If all of them empty it will result in a `match_all` query.
+If all of them are empty it will result in a `match_all` query.

 This conditionless behavior is turned on by default but can be turned of like so: